BenediktKrueger/node-red-nodes/README.md

 ## Watson Dialog Service
 This service lists available dialogs and is able to start and runs a conversation against the dialog.
-Support for profile settings has yet to be completed.
 Dialogs must have already been created.

 The the drop-down menu in the node configuration window is used to select the required mode.